vod6atwit/predict_price_used_Toyota/README.md

 TODO: edit the links

-All the data preprocessing steps are conducted using a Jupyter Notebook and is available [here](https://github.com/memoatwit/dsexample/blob/master/Insurance%20-%20Model%20Training%20Notebook.ipynb).
+the data preprocessing steps are conducted using a Jupyter Notebook and is available [here](https://github.com/vod6atwit/predict_price_used_Toyota/blob/master/preprocessing.ipynb)

-All the models training, building, testing, and selecting are conducted using a Jupyter Notebook and is available [here](https://github.com/memoatwit/dsexample/blob/master/Insurance%20-%20Model%20Training%20Notebook.ipynb).
+All the models training, building, testing, and selecting are conducted using a Jupyter Notebook and is available [here](https://github.com/vod6atwit/predict_price_used_Toyota/blob/master/Models/regression%20models.ipynb)

 The data has over 6500 samples with 8 independent/feature variables: model, year, transmission, mileage, fuelType, tax, mpg, and engineSize with 1 dependent variable: Price
 The objective is to indicate the price to sell used Toyota cars.